jatin69/mca403-UNP-question-bank/coding-questions/readme.md

 # Coding-Questions

+1. Usage of `getsockname`

-1. Write a function that return localhost's IP address.
+   - Write a function that return localhost's IP address.
+   - If kernel chooses an ephemeral port number for our socket (we called bind() with port number field as 0), how can you obtain the value of port assigned?

 2. Write a function `int sockfd_to_family(int sockfd)` that returns the address family of a socket.